 On September 24, 2007, Plaintiff Van Williamson, on behalf of himself and a putative class of salaried Account Executives and Staffing Managers, filed a complaint in California Superior Court naming the Company and three of its wholly owned subsidiaries as Defendants.
 The complaint alleges that salaried Account Executives and Staffing Managers based in California were not provided meal periods, paid rest periods, and accurate itemized wage statements.
 It seeks one hour of wages for each employee for each meal and rest period missed during the statutory liability period.
 It also seeks an unspecified amount for statutory penalties for alleged violations of the California Labor Code arising from the alleged failure to provide the meal and rest periods and accurate itemized wage statements.
 The allegations in the complaint are substantially similar to the allegations included in the complaint filed by Mark Laffitte described above.
-The Court stayed the litigation pending the California Supreme Court's decisions in two cases unrelated to the Company: Brinker Restaurant Corp. v.
-Superior Court and Harris, a case referenced in the first paragraph of this Item 3.
-A ruling in the Harris case, the Brinker case, and/or the Pellegrino case referenced in the first paragraph of this Item 3, may have a material adverse bearing on the Company's position in this litigation.
-At this stage of the litigation, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from this proceeding, and accordingly, no amounts have been provided in the accompanying financial statements.
+This litigation is stayed pending the California Supreme Court's decision in Brinker Restaurant Corp. v.
+Superior Court, a case unrelated to the Company.
+A ruling in the Brinker case and/or the Pellegrino case referenced previously in this Item 3, may have a material adverse bearing on the Company's position in this litigation.
+At this stage of the litigation, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from this proceeding, and accordingly, no amounts have been provided in the Company's financial statements.
 The Company believes it has meritorious defenses to the allegations, and the Company intends to continue to vigorously defend against the litigation.

 On April 23, 2010, Plaintiffs David Opalinski and James McCabe, on behalf of themselves and a putative class of similarly situated Staffing Managers, filed a Complaint in the United States District Court for the District of New Jersey naming the Company and one of its subsidiaries as Defendants.
 The Complaint alleges that salaried Staffing Managers located throughout the U.S. have been misclassified as exempt from the Fair Labor Standards Act's overtime pay requirements.
 Plaintiffs seek an unspecified amount for unpaid overtime on behalf of themselves and the class they purport to represent.
 Plaintiffs also seek an unspecified amount for statutory penalties, attorneys' fees and other damages.
-At this stage of the litigation, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from this proceeding and, accordingly, no amounts have been provided in the Company's financial statements.
-The Company believes it has meritorious defenses to the allegations, and the Company intends to vigorously defend against the litigation.
+On October 6, 2011, the Court granted the Company's motion to compel arbitration of the Plaintiffs' allegations.
+At this stage, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from these allegations and, accordingly, no amounts have been provided in the Company's financial statements.
+The Company believes it has meritorious defenses to the allegations, and the Company intends to continue to vigorously defend against the allegations.

 The Company is involved in a number of other lawsuits arising in the ordinary course of business.
-While management does not expect any of these other matters to have a material adverse effect on the Company's results of operations, financial position or cash flows, litigation is subject to certain inherent uncertainties.
+While management does not expect any of these other matters to have a material adverse effect on the Company's business, financial condition or results of operations, litigation is subject to certain inherent uncertainties.